drbean/curriculum/pages/homepage/markdown/SlowFeedCards.md

-In exchange for the 2 cards which form a pair, they get 2 more cards which again creates a set of an even or odd number of prompt and response cards in which there is again only 1 correct pairing.
+In exchange for the 2 cards which form a pair, they get 2 more cards which again creates a set of 4 (or 3) prompt and response cards in which there is again only 1 correct pairing.

-This process continues n-2 times until the last time, when they are fed the last 2 or 3 cards, leaving them with 4 cards with 2 correct pairings.
+This process continues n-2 times until the last time, when they are fed the last 2 (or 3) cards, leaving them with 4 cards with 2 correct pairings.

 But doing this in actual classes is not